gasbarroni8/VenroyScraper/README.md

 > Created a CrawlSpider to extract products from https://venroy.com.au/

-To run a crawler run this next command from the root directory of a project:
+To run a crawler run this command from the root directory of the project:
 ```
 scrapy crawl venroy_crawler
 ```